lexmicheal/LexSecurity/README.md

 ## Automated IP Allow List Management

 Description:
-Designed and Implemented an algorithm to automate the management of an IP allow list (allow_list.txt) at my organization.
+Designed and implemented an algorithm to automate the management of an IP allow list (allow_list.txt) at my organization.
 The project focused on ensuring secure and efficient access control to restricted content by